 What is Morning Basket Time?

-Grab your basket of books and snuggle up with your family on the couch in the mornings or gather around the table after breakfast.
+Grab your basket of books and snuggle up with your family on the couch in the mornings or gather around the table during breakfast.

 Practice mindfulness or meditation.
 Read stories on character building and virtues.
-Discuss ways the story and how you all can practice that virtue.
+Discuss ways the story shows the virtue and how you all can practice that virtue.
 Read a seasonal picture book or chapter book aloud together.

 These activities are the essence of morning basket time.
 It is a relaxing, bonding, and strengthening time for everyone.

 Choose the time in the morning that suits your family best.
 It might be first thing after you wake up, or it could be after breakfast.
+We tend to do it during breakfast!
 Develop a routine around what activity or book you do first, and try to do it in the same place most of the time.

 Consistency is key when it comes to morning basket time.
 The ritual of morning basket time or circle time will center your whole family before you begin the day.